Jump-start your first year with real research

 About the Project

-The Ancient Animals Project focuses on documenting and cataloging animal imagery and associated motifs on archaeological artifacts from Central America, Mexico, and the southeastern United States.
-Animal motifs were a major part of many artistic traditions in the ancient Americas, and they can provide a lot of information about culture, identity, and sociopolitical systems.
+This exciting project focuses on documenting, cataloging, and analyzing animal imagery and related motifs on archaeological artifacts from Central America, Mexico, and the southeastern United States!
+Animal motifs were a very important part of many artistic traditions and writing systems in the ancient Americas, and they can provide a lot of information about culture, identity, and sociopolitical systems.
 We will focus on animal motifs on pottery, in murals, and on other kinds of decorated items.
-Students will be able to catalog and describe animal motifs, document and record their archaeological contexts, and contribute to the development of a research database that will become part of the Human-Animal Interfaces Past and Present (HAIPP) Lab in the Animal Studies program at Eckerd.
+Students will be able to catalog and describe animal motifs; document, record, and analyze their archaeological contexts; and contribute to the development of a research database that is part of the Human-Animal Interfaces Past and Present (HAIPP) Lab in the Animal Studies program at Eckerd.
 This unique opportunity will also allow for hands-on work with archaeological materials and for potential collaborations with students at other institutions.

 About the Project